dataPulverizer/interface-d-c-fortran/README.md

 	enum string Wrap = "double " ~ fun ~ "(double x)\n{\n    return " ~ fun ~ "_(x);\n}";
 }
 ```
-Then a template function that concatenates the outputs for many functions to generate one string for all the functions:
+Then a template function that recursively concatenates the outputs for many functions to generate one string for all the functions is given below.

 ```
 template GenFuns(string[] funs, alias wrapper)